hakierka/ecommerce-scrapper/README.md

 # E-Commerce Product Scraper

 ## Introduction

-This project is a script to scrape all products from an imaginary e-commerce API.
-The API has a limitation where it only returns a maximum of 1000 products per request.
-This script overcomes this limitation by creating requests for specific price ranges of products, ensuring all products are scraped and accumulated into a single array.
+This script addresses the challenge of extracting products from an imaginary e-commerce API that imposes a limitation of 1000 products per request.
+The API, although fictional, mimics real-world scenarios where large datasets need to be fetched in chunks.
+The script overcomes this limitation by intelligently creating requests for specific price ranges, ensuring that all products are scraped and consolidated into a single array.

 ## Problem Statement

-The challenge posed by the assignment was to extract all products from an imaginary e-commerce JSON API with limited results per search.
-The API only returns a maximum of 1000 products per request, and each product on the API costs somewhere between $0 and $100,000.
-The API accepts `minPrice` and `maxPrice` query parameters to filter the products by price.
+The challenge is to extract all products from an imaginary e-commerce JSON API with a limitation of 1000 products per request.
+Each product costs between $0 and $100,000, and the API accepts `minPrice` and `maxPrice` parameters for filtering.

 ## Solution

-The solution to this problem was to create an algorithm that overcomes the limitation of the API by creating requests for specific price ranges of products.
-This ensures that all products are scraped and accumulated into a single array called `products`.

-The script uses the `axios` library to make HTTP requests to the API.
-The `axios` library was chosen for its simplicity and ease of use.
-It supports promises by default, which makes it easy to handle asynchronous HTTP requests.
+###Initial Request
+The script initiates the process by making an initial request to the API without any query parameters.
+This fetches the first 1000 products and provides the total number of available products.

+###Subsequent Requests
-The script first makes an initial request to the API without any query parameters.
-This returns the first 1000 products and the total number of products available.
-The script then calculates the price range for subsequent requests based on the total number of products and the maximum price of $100,000.
-It then makes subsequent requests to the API with the `minPrice` and `maxPrice` query parameters set to these calculated price ranges.
+To overcome the API limitation, the script calculates price ranges based on the total number of products and a maximum price of $100,000.
+It then makes subsequent requests to the API with calculated `minPrice` and `maxPrice` parameters, ensuring all products are fetched.

-## Testing
+###Testing

-The script is tested using the `jest` testing framework.
-The tests mock the API response and check if the `scrapeProducts` function correctly scrapes all products from the API and returns them in an array.
+The script's functionality is tested using the Jest framework.
+The tests mock the API response and verify if the `scrapeProducts` function correctly retrieves all products and returns them in an array.

 ## Adapting the Solution to a Real API

-While this script was designed for an imaginary API, it can be easily adapted to a real API with a similar structure.
-The main change would be to replace the URL of the imaginary API with the URL of the real API.
-You would also need to update the `axios.get` calls with any necessary headers or authentication required by the real API.
+While designed for an imaginary API, this script can be easily adapted for a real API with a similar structure.
+Simply replace the imaginary API URL with the real one and update the `axios.get` calls as needed, including any required headers or authentication.

 ## Installation